transdigiware/blockchain/vscode-extension.md

 - [Docker Compose v1.14.0 or greater](https://docs.docker.com/compose/install/){: external}.
 - If you are developing Go smart contracts, you need to install [Go version v1.12 or greater](https://golang.org/dl/){: external}.
 - If you are developing Node smart contracts, you need to install [Node v8.x or v10.x and npm v6.x or greater](https://nodejs.org/en/download/){: external}.
 - If you are developing Java smart contracts, you need to install [Java JDK v8](https://adoptopenjdk.net/?variant=openjdk8){: external}.
-Note that Java smart contracts cannot be deployed using the console.

 If you are using Windows, you also must ensure the following: